hanifprs/hanifprs.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Researcher with focus on ocean remote sensing, ecology, climate and physical oceanography for the past ± 5 years—experienced working at various international research centres and projects in Indonesia, South Korea and Japan.
-Currently at the Centre for Atmospheric and Oceanic Research (CAOS), satellite oceanography laboratory as a master's student at Tohoku University.
+Currently at the Centre for Atmospheric and Oceanic Research (CAOS), <a href="https://ioccg.org/what-we-do/training-and-education/ioccg-sls/">Satellite Oceanography LaboratoryUniversity</a> as a master's student.